 The best man serves many of the same duties as the maid of honor.
 For that reason, the groom will usually choose his best friend or brother to fulfill this role.
 This person will stand by the groom’s side during the wedding and will also offer any support that’s needed throughout the day.
 The best man has a couple of core duties: plan the bachelor party, write a speech for the reception, help make wedding arrangements and, in some cases, hold onto the rings until the wedding ceremony.

-The groomsmen are the male counterparts to the bridesmaids and, as such, they take on many of the same duties.
+The groomsmen, or groomspeople, are the bridesmaids' counterparts, as such, they take on many of the same duties.
 They are usually close friends or relatives of the groom and will be involved in many of the events in the lead-up to the wedding, such as the bachelor party.
 The groomsmen are there to support the groom in any way he may need.
 If there are no ushers, this group may welcome guests upon arrival and show them to their seats.
 Traditionally, groomsmen stand next to the groom during the wedding ceremony.
-They may also take on fun tasks such as decorating the getaway car.
+They may also take on fun tasks, such as decorating the getaway car.

 While not all brides and grooms choose to have a flower girl, this role is a charming addition to any wedding party.
-Often a niece, younger sibling, or family friend, the flower girl walks down the aisle with the bridesmaids, dropping petals as she goes.
+Often a niece, younger sibling, or family friend, the flower girl is traditionally female, but that is in no way set in stone—many couples have cast boys, grandparents, and pets in this role.
+Whoever takes on flower duties typically walks down the aisle with the bridesmaids, dropping petals as they go.
 She may also wear a bohemian flower headdress to mark her role in the occasion.

 The male counterpart to the flower girl is the page boy.
 He may walk alongside the flower girl when the wedding party heads down the aisle.
 Most of the time, this role is taken by a young boy who is part of the family or a close family friend.